‘Excellent Communication Skills’: What Does It Really Mean?

 Having good communication skills in the workplace is all about being able to convey information to people clearly and simply, in a way that means things are understood and get done.
 It’s about transmitting and receiving messages clearly, and being able to read your audience.
 It means you can do things like give and understand instructions, learn new things, make requests, ask questions and convey information with ease.

-It also means that you can adapt yourself to new and different situations, read the behaviour of other people, compromise to reach agreement, say 'no' amicably and avoid and resolve conflict.
+It also means that you can adapt yourself to new and different situations, read the behaviour of other people, compromise to reach agreement, have difficult conversations with ease, and avoid and resolve conflict.
 In fact, a large part of good communication is about being empathic, so you can understand how others will interpret your words and behaviour.
 And don’t forget that communication is a two-way street, so being a good listener is vital.

 Good communication skills are some of the simplest, most essential and most useful tools for success you can possess.
 In fact, they are probably the number one ability sought by employers.
 So if you’re lacking in this department, you might like to keep the following in mind.